digitabel1/digitabel-files/README.md

-# python-files
+# digitabel-files
-All python-files in digitabel
+All files in project digitabel